TuanTai169/demo-sails.js/README.md

 1. Clone this repository
 2. Install dependencies using below command "npm install"
+3. If not have MongoDB, [Install MongoDB](https://docs.mongodb.com/manual/installation/)
-3. Run app using "sails lift"
+4. Run app using "sails lift"
-4. Try to add an article and check results
+5. Try to add an article and check results

 ### Version info